 However, don’t limit yourself to just these darker corners!
 While a zanzibar gem can handle low light, they will thrive in indirect bright light as well—that’s where you’ll see the most growth.
 Just avoid direct sunlight, and your zz will be a happy camper.

 ZZ plants grow from rhizomes (those bulbs that kind of look like potatoes that you will see in the roots if you repot the plant), which do a stellar job of holding on to water.
 Because of that, you won’t need to water your zz particularly often.
 Wait to water your zz until the soil is completely dry all the way through.
 In a sunny, warm spot, this may mean you are watering every 2-3 weeks.
 In a darker, cooler spot, it may be more like 4-6 weeks.
 It all depends on the amount of light and the size of your plant, so keep an eye on the soil!

 Though zz plants are super hardy, the easiest way to kill one is by overwatering.
+Remember, their rhizomes store water!
 It is better to err on the side of under watering and wait a few more days if you aren’t sure if your zz needs water yet.

 How to water a zz plant